 - Two pawns of the same color are not premised to occupy the same space.
 If your move gives you no option other than landing on a space you already occupy, you lose your turn.

-Pawns may also move backwards if a 4 or a 10 card is drawn.
-If your pawn has been moved at least 2 spaces beyond your START, on your following turn you can move into your SAFETY ZONE without having to move across the board.
+Pawns may also move backward if a 4 or a 10 card is drawn.
+If your pawn has been moved at least 2 spaces behind your START, on your following turn you can move into your SAFETY ZONE without having to move across the board.

 - You must always move if you can, even if it puts you at a disadvantage.

-- If the Draw Pile runs dry, shuffle the Discard Pile and reuse.
+- If the Draw Pile runs dry, shuffle the Discard Pile and reuse it.

 Winning the Game

 Be the first player to get all four of their pawns to their color corresponding HOME space to win.
-If you wish to play again, the winner has first play.
+If you wish to play again, the winner may have first turn.

-1: Starting card, move one your pawns one space forward.
+1: Starting card, move one of your pawns one space forward.

 2: Starting card, move pawn two spaces forward.
 For both circumstances, even if you could not move your pawn, draw again.